Broadway opposition brings the curtain down on a planned Times Square casino backed by Jay-Z

 They envisioned the gambling hall becoming one of the world’s preeminent resort-casinos and had lined up other influential backers, including the Rev. Al Sharpton and former NYPD Commissioner Bill Bratton.

-Jay-Z and other backers had insisted that the casino wouldn’t compete with existing businesses in the neighborhood, but compliment them.
+Jay-Z and other backers had insisted that the casino wouldn’t compete with existing businesses in the neighborhood, but complement them.

 “Casino visitors will buy tickets, fill seats, book dinners before shows, and keep hotels in the area full,” he said in a recent interview with City & State, a publication covering state and local politics.